KristerBC/FECMWWR/README.md

 ### Functionalities on first release(November 4th 2018)
  - Programmable Single Button RF remote actions when you click the remote in using a pattern
- - Programmable Multi Button RF remote action
+ - Programmable Multi Button RF remote actions
  - MQTT
  - WIFI
  - OTA(Over-The-Air Programming)